 Supporting the arts, community, and youth organisations in North-East Scotland

-Since 1975, the DGMT, set up in memory of David Gordon, the 4th Marquess of Aberdeen and Temair, has been working to continue David’s life long interest, shared by his wife, June, in supporting music, the arts, youth groups, community centres and in continuing ecumenical services in Haddo House chapel.
+Since 1975, the David Gordon Memorial Trust, set up in memory of David Gordon, 4th Marquess of Aberdeen and Temair, has been working to continue David’s lifelong interest, shared by his wife, June, in supporting music, the arts, youth groups and community centres and in continuing ecumenical services in the chapel of Haddo House.

-June Gordon died in 2009 and the Trust has been renamed the David & June Gordon Memorial Trust.
-In her memory the Trust undertook an appeal to increase the funds of the Trust.
-That appeal continues and is used to enable the Trust to provide greater support to the groups and organisations in the North East of Scotland.
+June Gordon died in 2009 and the Trust was renamed The David and June Gordon Memorial Trust.
+In her memory the Trust undertook an appeal to increase our resources.
+We welcome further donations in order to enable us to provide greater support to groups and organisations in the North East of Scotland.

 Over the years the Trust has been able to give financial support to a wide range of groups and projects including:

 - The Aberdeen International Youth Festival

 - Tarves Church, Haddo House Choral & Operatic Society

 - Moray Brass, Aberdeen Opera, Woodend Barn

 - Grampian Youth Orchestra, National Youth Orchestra of Scotland